shipyardapp/Shipyard-Documentation/docs/blueprint-library/hightouch/hightouch-check-sync-status.md

 &gt; ## **First time using this Blueprint?
 Make sure you follow our [Hightouch authorization guide](https://www.shipyardapp.com/docs/blueprint-library/hightouch/hightouch-authorization/)**.

-Check for the status of a Census sync.
+Check for the status of a Hightouch sync.
 The Vessel&#39;s exit code and status will match the status of the latest sync.

 ## Status Codes
 - If the sync finishes successfully, an exit code of 0 will be returned.